plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(e) Make a Proposal:** The Facilitator counts the nominations, and makes a Proposal to elect the candidate with the most.
 If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Rôle is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each participant who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
 - **(f) Process Proposal:** The Facilitator moves to the Integrative Decision-Making Process to resolve the Proposal, but starts with the Objection round.
 If any Objections surface, the Facilitator may choose to process them normally, or discard the Proposal.
 If discarded, the Facilitator must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.

-### 3.4 Asynchronous Governance
+### 3.4 Asynchronous Gouvernance

-Cercle Members may make Proposals asynchronously instead of waiting for a Governance Meeting.
+Cercle Members may make Proposals asynchronously instead of waiting for a Gouvernance Meeting.
 To do so, the Proposer must distribute a Proposal in writing to all other Cercle Members.
 The Cercle’s Secretary decides which communication channels are allowed for asynchronous Proposals.
 Each Cercle Member may then ask clarifying questions, share reactions, or raise Objections.
-At any point before the process is complete, any Cercle Member may stop the process by requesting the Proposal go to a Governance Meeting.
+At any point before the process is complete, any Cercle Member may stop the process by requesting the Proposal go to a Gouvernance Meeting.

-A Cercle Member may also request the Facilitator run an election outside of a Governance Meeting.
+A Cercle Member may also request the Facilitator run an election outside of a Gouvernance Meeting.
 The Facilitator may do so by enacting the required election process asynchronously.

-A Cercle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Governance Meeting.
-However, no Politique may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Governance Meeting.
+A Cercle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Gouvernance Meeting.
+However, no Politique may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Gouvernance Meeting.

 A Cercle may also adopt a Politique to define a time limit for responding to asynchronous Proposals or election nominations.
 After that time limit, anyone who has not responded is assumed to have declined to raise an Objection or provide a nomination.

-### 3.5 Interpreting the Constitution & Governance
+### 3.5 Interpreting the Constitution & Gouvernance

 As a Associé, you may use reasonable judgment to interpret this Constitution and anything under its authority.
 You may also interpret how these apply within any specific situation you face, and act based on your interpretations.

-You must interpret all Governance in the context of the Raison d’Être and Redevabilités of the Cercle containing it.
+You must interpret all Gouvernance in the context of the Raison d’Être and Redevabilités of the Cercle containing it.
 You may not use any interpretation that conflicts with this context.

 #### 3.5.1 Interpretation Conflicts